 Normal, IL 61790-2200

-The GRE General Test is required.
+The GRE General Test is required for all ACED Sequence degree programs EXCEPT kinesiology and recreation.
 The GRE Institution Code for Illinois State University is 1319.
 Be sure to take the GRE in plenty of time for your scores to ARRIVE at Illinois State University BEFORE the application deadline above.
 You can find more information on the timing of score reporting on the GRE FAQ page.

 Applicants must also submit contact information for a minimum of three references.
 This information can be entered directly into your online application, as well as a personal message if you choose.
 Your references will each then be contacted by the university to supply a letter of recommendation for you.
 You should have at least one letter from a former professor, preferably more, but we understand that applicants are often returning to school after a hiatus.
 Letters from supervisors, project partners, or others who have known you in a setting that is pertinent to your admission to the Stevenson Center are acceptable.
 You will be able, through the online application portal, to monitor the submission of recommendations, though you will not be able to read the letters.